Record of Ragnarok

 Record of Ragnarok (終末のワルキューレ, Shūmatsu no Warukyūre) is a Japanese manga series written by Shinya Umemura and Takumi Fukui and illustrated by Azychika about a fighting tournament featuring prominent historical figures against gods from various mythologies, with the fate of mankind in the balance.
 It began in Coamix's (formerly also published by Tokuma Shoten) seinen manga magazine Monthly Comic Zenon in November 2017.
 It was licensed in North America by Viz Media in June 2021.

 The manga was adapted as an original net animation (ONA) series by Graphinica and premiered in June 2021 on Netflix.
 A second season by Graphinica and Yumeta Company premiered in January 2023.
-A third season by Yumeta Company and Maru Animation is set to premiere in December 2025.
+A third season by Yumeta Company and Maru Animation premiered in December 2025.
+A fourth season has been announced.

 Plot

-The Gods' Council assembles once every millennium to decide the fate of humanity, deciding that mankind's 7 million years of irredeemable history gives justification for their extinction.
-But the valkyrie Brunhilde proposes giving humanity one last chance to prove their worth and the gods agree to hold the tournament of Ragnarök, where humanity will be spared if they can beat the gods in seven out of thirteen matches.
+The Gods' Council assembles once every millennium to decide the fate of humanity, deciding that mankind's seven million years of irredeemable history gives justification for their extinction.
+But the valkyrie Brunhilde proposes giving humanity one last chance to prove their worth, and the gods agree to hold the tournament of Ragnarök, where humanity will be spared if they can beat the gods in seven out of thirteen matches.
 Humanity's representatives are the Einherjar, notable humans across history who are each granted a valkyrie who becomes a powerful weapon tailored for their user's combat style called "Volund", at the risk of losing her life if the user is killed.